ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.markdown

   * Counters are designated to lower the cost of counting, but do come with a price.
      * **All the names** of a document's Counters are added to its content, increasing its size.
      * **Counters data** occupies storage space.
-  * Be aware that the negligible amount of resources required by a few Counters, may become significant when managing many Counters.
+  * Be aware that the amount of resources required by a few Counters is negligible, but may become significant when managing many Counters.
     Prefer using a small amount of Counters for a large number of calculations.

 ---